 Avalon Time radio show – writer and actress

-On October 1, 1938, Red Skelton became the second host of Avalon Time.
+On October 1, 1938, Red Skelton became the second host of the radio show, Avalon Time.
 Edna also joined the show’s cast, under her maiden name of Stillwell.
 They worked on Avalon Time until late 1939.

 In 1939, Red was in his second Hollywood movie, Flight Command.
-The director Frank Borzage whom Edna would later marry.
+The director was Frank Borzage, whom Edna would later marry.

 September 22, 1942 – separated from Red Skelton